 If he’s having pain while moving or doing normal activity it’s pretty serious.
 I would see the vet ASAP tomorrow (monday).
 Call in today (there’s usually someone there to take calls, make appointments, take care of the animals, etc) and let them know what’s going on.

 It could be something as simple as he has arthritis and it’s just bad that say or something popped out of joint (my dog has floating patellas, so they pop out once in a whole causing pain).

 Hopefully it’s nothing too serious!
 If your dog is in pain today, I suggest baby asprin or a dog-grad asprin to help alleviate some of it until you can see a vet.

-greywaterfox asked: Is there any reason for a vet to prescribe a dewormer for an animal they just tested and found to be worm free?
+greywaterfox said: Is there any reason for a vet to prescribe a dewormer for an animal they just tested and found to be worm free?
 I'm a little concerned that the vet I just visited is overtreating, and I'm really not certain I want to keep administering these medicines to my pet as they are only making him feel worse than he already was.